How analysis frequency works

 Why data may not match the latest commit

-- If your analysis frequency is set to every 24 hours, commits made during the day will not be reflected until the next analysis completes
+Your repository on GitHub can receive new commits at any time — often faster than analysis and coverage processing can keep up.
+For example:- If your analysis frequency is set to every 24 hours, commits made during the day will not be reflected until the next analysis completes

 - If your CI pipeline takes 10 minutes to run tests and upload coverage, commits merged in the last 10 minutes will not yet have coverage data